Refugees

 Termination of studies

 Residence documents issued on the basis of an application for asylum are not bound to the completion of studies.
 Therefore, the successful completion or discontinuation of studies usually does not change the validity of the residence documents.
 However, it should be noted that the completion of studies may have an impact on the way in which your livelihood is financed (for example, in the case of financial support according to BAföG).
-You can also obtain more information from the general student advisory services (allgemeine Studienberatungen) at the universities in Berlin, Brandenburg, Lower Saxony and Saxony-Anhalt.
+You can also obtain more information from the general student advisory services (allgemeine Studienberatungen) at the universities in Berlin, Brandenburg, Lower Saxony and Saxony-Anhalt, as well as the central student advisories at Bremen University, Hochschule Bremen and the University of the Arts Bremen.

 You want to change your field of study or start an apprenticeship?